 Promoting Philadelphia by producing and highlighting special events across the City.

 Ensuring the City’s long-term financial health and effective use of resources, while helping to achieve the administration’s policy goals.

 Rooting out corruption, fraud, and misconduct and increasing public confidence in City government.

 Building a Philadelphia that works for every neighborhood with a focus on equity, opportunity, efficiency, and inclusion.

 Protecting the lives, property, and rights of city residents; providing safety to those who enter Philadelphia courtrooms; and managing sheriff sale properties.

 Improving mobility, safety, and access for all who use the City’s streets and roadways.

-The City's design review board that approves the design of all construction projects located on City property or funded with City money.
+Approving the design and location of construction projects and public art on City property, including streets, or funded with City money.

 Ensuring quality schools in every neighborhood through governance of the School District of Philadelphia.
 Education, school district